Vladimir Putin’s Youngest Daughter Yekaterina Tikhonova Makes Her First Appearance On Russian Television

 BBC Monitoring noted that Yekaterina Tikhonova, who is sometimes referred to by the first name Katerina, had previously been mentioned on Dozhd, a “small” liberal television channel in Russia, but had not made any prior appearances on federal networks.
 Per Business Insider, Tikhonova previously appeared as an acrobat at the World Rock ‘n’ Roll Federation dance competition.

-Given her low profile in Russian media, much of Tikhonova’s personal life has been a mystery, as it was only in 2015 when multiple reports first claimed that she was one of Vladimir Putin’s two daughters.
-Around that time, rumors suggested Tikhonova was married to businessman Kirill Shamalov, whom Forbes describes as Russia’s “youngest billionaire” and the son of one of Putin’s longtime friends.
+Given her low profile in Russian media, much of Tikhonova’s personal life has been a mystery — as it was only in 2015 when multiple reports first claimed that she was one of Vladimir Putin’s two daughters.
+Around that time, rumors suggested that Tikhonova was married to businessman Kirill Shamalov, whom Forbes describes as Russia’s “youngest billionaire,” and the son of one of Putin’s longtime friends.

 Spotted: President Putin's daughter makes rare appearance on Russian state TVhttps://t.co/izAworYtLk